 Every trader has a vision(dream), motivation or intensified desire to achieve some goal or be someone.
 And, every trader has a mission, this mission must include an objective(s) and a plan to achieve these objectives.
 Make sure your objectives are S.M.A.R.T.
 (Specific, Measurable, Achievable, Realistic, and Timely)

-This plan is outlined exactly, the way I will accomplish each of my objective.
-In option trading plan I have defined tactical mindset, targets (potential trade candidates), quality controls (my accept or reject decision), the tactic (options strategy to use out of many) to achieve objectives.
+This plan outlined exactly the way I will accomplish each of my objectives.
+In the options trading plan, I have defined a tactical mindset, targets (potential trade candidates), quality controls (my accept or reject decision), and the tactic (options strategy to use out of many) to achieve objectives.

-My trade setup, that is tactical deployment method to mitigate potential risks.
-Then comes the post trade guidance, called trade management: it is course of action that follow after executing the trade.
+My trade setup is a tactical deployment method to mitigate potential risks.
+Then comes the post-trade guidance, called trade management: it is a course of action that follows after executing the trade.

-Last step of this plan includes, the contingency plan for exiting trade prematurely.
+The last step of this plan includes the contingency plan for exiting trade prematurely.

 Why?
-Because, trade did not go exactly as I have planned and I have to cut my loses, for that this exit plan is precise, and clear.
+Because trade did not go exactly as I had planned and I had to cut my losses, for this exit plan is precise and clear.

 Defining a Plan: a series of steps to achieve an objective of my an(y) option trade.